file9.ai

 Country Profile: Cayman Islands

-The Cayman Islands, a British Overseas Territory located in the Caribbean Sea, consists of three islands: Grand Cayman, Cayman Brac, and Little Cayman.
-With a population of approximately 66,653 (2024 est.), the territory is known for its thriving offshore financial services sector, which contributes significantly to its economy alongside tourism.
-Governance is characterized by a parliamentary democracy under the leadership of the Premier and a Governor appointed by the UK.
-The islands enjoy a high standard of living and a vibrant cultural diversity.
+The Cayman Islands, a British Overseas Territory located in the Caribbean, are comprised of three islands: Grand Cayman, Cayman Brac, and Little Cayman.
+With a population of approximately 66,653, the territory has established itself as a major offshore financial center, contributing significantly to its economy which is predominantly service-oriented.
+The governance structure is a parliamentary democracy, with the islands enjoying self-governance while remaining under the sovereignty of the UK.

 Geography

-The Cayman Islands are situated 240 km south of Cuba and 268 km northwest of Jamaica, comprising a total area of 264 square kilometers.
-The terrain is predominantly low-lying and limestone-based, surrounded by coral reefs, which contributes to the region's tourism appeal.
-The climate is tropical marine, with warm rainy summers and cooler dry winters.
-The islands are vulnerable to hurricanes from July to November.
+The Cayman Islands are situated in the Caribbean Sea, approximately 240 km south of Cuba and 268 km northwest of Jamaica.
+The total area is 264 square kilometers, characterized by low-lying limestone terrain surrounded by coral reefs.
+The tropical marine climate features warm, rainy summers and cooler, drier winters.

 People and Society